PromptCheck/promptcheck/README.md

 ---

+## Why Prompt Testing Matters

+LLMs can break without warning — even small prompt changes or model updates can cause major regressions.
+PromptCheck automates prompt evaluation like unit tests automate code quality.

+---

-## What does EvalLoop do?
+## What does PromptCheck do?
 Key Concepts in Automated LLM Evaluation

-When you tweak a prompt, swap models, or refactor your agent code, **EvalLoop** runs a battery of tests in CI (Rouge, regex, token-cost, latency, etc.) and fails the pull-request if quality regresses or cost spikes.
+When you tweak a prompt, swap models, or refactor your agent code, **PromptCheck** runs a battery of tests in CI (Rouge, regex, token-cost, latency, etc.) and fails the pull-request if quality regresses or cost spikes.

 Think **pytest + coverage**, but for LLM output.